top of page

 Cage Raising Monarchs

-If cage raising is something you would like to try the survival success rate of the Monarch from egg to butterfly is much, much higher.
-Cage raised Monarchs have about 90% success rate egg to butterfly.
-Wild Monarchs have a much lower success rate, somewhere between 5-10%.
-While the success rate for cage raised is much, much higher, it will require some work on your end.
+If cage raising is something you would like to try the survival success rate of the Monarch from egg to butterfly is much higher if you follow proper prceedures.
+Cage raised Monarchs have about 90% success rate egg to butterfly if you are diligent about keeping your cage CLEAN and not overcrowded.
+Wild Monarchs have a much lower success rate, somewhere between 5-10% but that is the nature of things.
+While the success rate for cage raised is much higher for cage raising, it will require some work on your end.
 If cage raising is something you would like to do, here are some things to take into consideration.

 Purchase a Butterfly Habit Rearing Cage